ndunnett/dotfiles/README.md

 Running `install.sh` dynamically manages symbolic links using `ln` based on the contents of `linked` (it will map the file structure to your `$HOME` directory) and writes the required environment variables to `.zshenv`.
 Existing files that conflict with linked files will be renamed to have `.old` as a suffix.

-The `.zshrc` file in `linked` will be symbolically linked to the location of your existing `.zshrc`, and will dynamically source all `*.rc` files within `config/zsh` with a two digit prefix, ie. `01_config.rc`.
-These files are where you should put your custom zsh configuration.

-The `dotfiles.zsh` file in `config/zsh` is what drives the plugin management.
-On initialisation, each plugin is shallow `git clone`d and the entry point is symbolically linked to `init.zsh`, and all `*.zsh` files are compiled.
-The list of plugins is defined by variable `dotfiles_plugins` which is an array of GitHub repositories following the format `<author>/<repository>`.
-This variable is currently defined in `05_plugins.rc`.
+Functions defined within the `config/zsh/functions` directory will be automatically compiled and autoloaded at the start of `~/.zshrc`.
+All files prefixed with a number within `config/zsh` (ie. `01_config.zsh`) will be sourced in order, these files are where all custom configuration should be defined.
+An array of GitHub repositories with format `<author>/<name>` should be exported as `dotfiles_plugins` before calling `dotfiles load_plugins` to automatically manage plugin loading.

 ### Shell plugins
 - [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k): nice theme with good performance